Adding Live Events to Your Game

 Drive Awareness Within Your Game

 Make it easy for players to discover live events in your game so they can decide whether they’d like to participate.
 Once a player starts an event, help them keep track of their progress and time left to complete the required objective.
 Consider designing an area in your game where players can easily see current live events along with details about objectives, rewards, and progress.
-Consider pointing out this area to players and explaining the value of live events during onboarding.
+Your onboarding experience can point out this area and explain the value of live events.
 You can also present live events at relevant points in your game — for example, when a player visits a specific area or reaches a certain level.
+Another way to promote this content is through push notifications, such as letting users know about a special sale timed with a live event.
+Note that users must first explicitly opt in to receiving marketing push notifications via a method within your app that includes consent language and a clear way of opting out.

 Share Your Live Events Externally